pavan-kumar-s/tpp/README.md

 In both cases, the model provides reasonable and arguably correct answers, but they do not match the gold answer string verbatim.
 This highlights a limitation of using strict exact match and F1 as evaluation metrics for open-ended QA, particularly when synonyms, paraphrasing, or slight factual reinterpretations occur.

-We will further include this analysis in the Appendix section of the camera-ready version of the manuscript.
+**Action:** We will further include this result in Section 5.3, and additional details will be provided in the Appendix of the camera-ready version of the manuscript if needed.

 **Comments Suggestions And Typos-4:**
 Further analysis is needed to explain why BrowseNet does not show significant improvement in overall question answering performance.

 As discussed in our previous responses, we conducted additional analysis to investigate this issue.
 Specifically, we examined the impact of the LLM used in the answer generation stage, analyzed cases with high retrieval recall but low answer accuracy, and identified instances where semantically correct answers were penalized due to strict string matching.
 These insights provide a clearer explanation for the observed gap between improved retrieval and QA performance.

-We will summarize this analysis in the camera-ready manuscript to ensure it is presented.
+**Action:** We will summarize this analysis in the camera-ready manuscript to ensure it is presented.

 **Comments Suggestions And Typos-5:**
 The implementation details are not provided in this submission, making it difficult to evaluate the backbone model used in BrowseNet.